-BYOK AI gateway · velvet rope included
+BYOK AI gateway · cache-first routing

 - base_url="https://api.openai.com/v1"